 Debt Ratios for Home Financing

-The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt.
-Recurring debt includes credit card payments, vehicle loans, child support, and the like.
+The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, car payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Qualification Calculator.
+If you'd like to run your own numbers, we offer a Loan Pre-Qualification Calculator.

-Remember these are just guidelines.
-We will be thrilled to help you pre-qualify to help you figure out how much you can afford.
+Don't forget these are just guidelines.
+We will be thrilled to go over pre-qualification to determine how much you can afford.